 Who can complete a Fire Safety Certificate?

-Fire safety certificates can only be signed by the owner or on behalf of the owner.
+Fire safety certificates can only be issued by the owner or on behalf of the owner.

-For further information visit Environmental Planning & Assessment Regulation 2000 (Part 9), contact Council on (02) 9843 0555 or complete an online enquiry form.
+For further information visit Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (Part 9) or contact The Hills Shire Council on (02) 9843 0555.